 There are different ranges of Plasma cutter touches available in the market currently.
 Although they do the same job, each kind of torch works in their way.
 Following are the various thing to consider when looking at plasma cutter touches:

-- Lead – The lead is one of the essential parts of your cutter and has a direct impact on the user experience, depending on the durability and its length.
+- Lead – The lead is one of the essential parts of your cutter and has a direct impact on the user experience, depending on its durability and its length.

 If your project requires you to move to different parts for cutting while keeping the machine in one place, then I suggest that you consider buying a cutter with a longer lead to make your job easier.
 However, if maneuverability of the lead isn’t essential and you will bring the projects to the plasma cutter, then you don’t need a machine with a long lead.